MCMajor/Major_StockMarket_Cap/README.md

 ### Supporting Questions

-1. What features will we use and what targets to determine profit.
+1. What features and targets will we to determine profit?
-2. Did trend, RSI, EMA positioning, or candlestick patterns change the average future return?
+2. Did trend, RSI, EMAs positioning, or candlestick patterns change the average future return?
 3. Which trading rule produced the strongest total return?
 4. Which strategy produced the highest win rate or lowest drawdown?
 5. Were the observed relationships statistically significant?